 Not to worry about losing these three dishes!
 There is a great deal to enjoy as you explore this complex, sophisticated cuisine.
 The Greeks love grilled meats.
 These they generally call souvlaki, served on a skewer sometimes with grilled vegetables.
 The meat is very tender, often marinated.
 Throw it on a pita bread and you have an inexpensive lunch, about 2.5 euros.
 A gyro is the equivalent of the kebab, which is the meat grilled on a vertical spit then shaved.
 You will find beef, chicken, pork and to a lesser extent lamb.
 Sandwiches may have fries inside.
 They are limp, as are those ordered separately or included in quantity.
 Fries in Greece do not rank with those of France, Belgium and Nederlands in my book, where they know how to fry them: a second time to make them crispy.

-Saganaki is fried cheese, mussels or shrimp served in a superb tomato base.
-I have tried the first two.
-The mussels were heavenly at a small place near the port.
-The cheese was in one case superb and in the other the sauce tasted like an Italian was in the kitchen, very good but not Greek.
+Saganaki is a fried cheese, the name coming from the pan in which the cheese is fried.
+The cheese is usually graviera, kefalograviera, halloumi, kasseri, kefalotyri, or sheep’s milk feta.
+Mussels or shrimp saganaki are served in a superb tomato base.
+The mussels I tried were heavenly at a small place near the port.
+The shrimp was in one case superb and in the other the sauce tasted like an Italian was in the kitchen, very good but not it did not seem Greek to me.

 We have had several stews that were outstanding and which cost no more than 8 euros at a non-tourist restaurant.
 One near us called their dish “pork bites.”
 I have no idea what it is made from but a very rich flavor and amazingly tender pork.
 There are probably hundreds of recipes.
 The meat in general has been very tender and juicy, a matter of good igredients and technique.